Fang-Haoshu/Halpe-FullBody/README.md

 # Halpe Full-Body Human Keypoints and HOI-Det dataset

 ## What is Halpe?
-**Halpe** is a joint project under [AlphaPose](https://github.com/MVIG-SJTU/AlphaPose) and [HAKE](http://hake-mvig.cn/).
+**Halpe** is a dataset introduced in [**AlphaPose paper**](http://arxiv.org/abs/2211.03375).
 It aims at pushing <b>Human Understanding</b> to the extreme.
 We provide detailed annotation of human keypoints, together with the human-object interaction trplets from HICO-DET.
 For each person, we annotate 136 keypoints in total, including head,face,body,hand and foot.
 Below we provide some samples of Halpe dataset.
 <div align="center">
     <img src="docs/1.jpg", width="400" alt>
     <img src="docs/2.jpg", width="400" alt>